yangdanny97/fire-emblem-chess/README.md

 - repetition stalemates

 ### TODO
 - general styling of the webpage outside of the chess board
-- notifications for turn start, check, checkmate, etc.
+- notifications/banners for turn start, check, checkmate, etc.
--
+- optimize the rendering to properly use D3's data joins